Guides & support » Getting started » Install a first-party collector (hybrid server-side)

 • Contact our support at support@piwik.pro and send them all IP addresses used by your proxy.
 We’ll allowlist it for you.

-2. Set up your reverse proxy in Apache or Nginx.
+2. Now, you can set up your reverse proxy in Apache or Nginx.

 Apache reverse proxy (method 1)